China COVID-19 Vaccine Tracker

 China’s Vaccines Around the World

-This interactive map tracks the vaccine sales and donations China and Chinese vaccine developers have made as well as the number of vaccines delivered by China.
+This interactive map tracks the vaccine sales and donations that China and Chinese vaccine developers have made.
+It also tracks the number of delivered vaccines.

 China’s Vaccines Across Regions

-China has provided vaccines to four geographical regions – a total of 99 countries around the world.
-Out of the four regions, Asia Pacific has received the greatest number of Chinese vaccines, with 38 countries receiving sales and donations from China.
-Latin America, however, has received the second greatest number of Chinese vaccines with only 18 countries receiving sales and donations.
-In contrast, Africa has 33 countries receiving sales and donations from China, but it has received the least number of Chinese vaccines.
+China has directly provided vaccines to four geographical regions – a total of 119 countries around the world.
+Out of these four regions, Asia Pacific has received the most significant number of Chinese vaccines, with 39 countries receiving vaccines from China.
+Latin America has received the second most considerable number of Chinese vaccines, though only 22 countries have received them.
+In contrast, while Africa has 48 countries receiving vaccines from China, the region has received few Chinese vaccines.